Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Results and Discussions

+In the following, we report the average results obtained by running independent logistic regressions on each dataset, comparing the classification accuracy on a test-set composed by $1000$ numbers isolated from the original one.

-\paragraph*{Performance of different class of projectors} In experiment 1, we used $10^4$ MNIST images, randomly picking up to $9000$ images for training and $1000$ images for testing, using $L=600$.
-We repeat the parameter optimization for a total of $T=100$ times, varying the number of training samples to test the robustness of our results and analyze statistics.
+\paragraph*{Performance of different class of projectors.} In experiment 1, we used $10^4$ MNIST images, randomly picking up to $9000$ images for training and $1000$ images for testing, using $L=600$.
+We repeat the parameter optimization for a total of $T=100$ times, varying the number of training samples for statistical purposes.
+To test the robustness of our results after training, we compute the test accuracy, which is the fraction of correctly classified data points in the test set.
 From Fig.~\ref{fig:accuracy}a, we see how the performances of the MNIST dataset (original, randomized, and upscaled) are similar one to another.
 The classification problem, in fact, is well known to be a non-linear task, and hardly generalizes using a linear model alone.
-Instead, using the MMF reservoir higher performances are achieved, approaching 96\% test accuracy on average on the largest set used (9000 train examples).
+Instead, using the MMF higher performances are achieved, approaching 96\% test accuracy on average on the largest set used (9000 train examples).
 We stress that this accuracy is not high in absolute terms since deep neural networks with convolutional layers have been able to reach more than 99\% test accuracy on MNIST \cite{lecun1998gradient}, with modern deep architectures raising even up to 99.91\% \cite{an2020ensemble}.
-However, we are interested in the study of the most simple RC architecture, consisting only of a hardware random-projector layer followed by a linear classifier.
+However, we are interested in the study of the most simple ONN architecture, consisting only of a hardware random-projector layer followed by a linear classifier.
 With this straightforward setup, the MMF permits to substantially improve the results obtained against a plain linear classifier (88\% accuracy with 9000 train examples).